zack-dev-cm/github-repo-sum.github.io/README.md

 ## Who I Am (in a Nutshell)

-- **Senior Deep Learning Engineer** with 5+ years of experience, focusing on everything from classification and segmentation to OCR and advanced multi-modal models.
+- **Senior Deep Learning Engineer** with 5+ years of experience, focusing on everything from classification and segmentation to OCR and advanced multi-modal transformer models.
 - **Upwork Top Rated Plus** contractor, recognized in the top 1% of AI developers, with 100% Job Success and \$200K+ in total earnings.
 - **Mentor & Teacher**: I’ve led corporate programs, taught undergraduates the fundamentals of computer vision, and discovered I really enjoy sharing knowledge.
 - **Privacy & Security First**: I’m that person who doesn’t compromise on storing personal data.
 (My Chrome extensions do all their magic locally—no external servers, no sneaky data transfers!)